 The Technical File

-If the data are sufficient, the CE Report is filed away in the Technical File, a written procedure describing the writer's strategy is incorporated into your quality management system, and you wait with baited breath until the inspector comes.
+If the data are sufficient, the clinical evaluation is filed away in the Technical File, a written procedure describing the writer's strategy is incorporated into your quality management system, and you wait with baited breath until the Notified Body inspector comes.